PaulLinca/Android-Platformer-Game/README.md

-# Android Platformer Game Build with Unity
+# Android Platformer Game built with Unity
 This is the tutorial I followed in order to learn how to develop games using Unity. </br>
 Link: https://www.udemy.com/course/unity-2d-course-build-a-mobile-platformer-game-from-scratch/